Overview

 Computer Security and Incident Response

-The Operating Unit of the EOSC EU Node is committed to ensuring the security and integrity of its Services and Resources, the content and user data processed within it.
+The Operating Unit of the EOSC EU Node is committed to ensuring the security and integrity of its Services and Resources, content and user data processed within the EOSC EU Node.
 In the event of a computer security incident, the Operating Unit will follow established procedures to identify, mitigate, and respond to any security threats or breaches.

 Users are required to immediately report any suspected or confirmed security incidents, such as unauthorised access, data breaches, vulnerabilities or malware infections, to the EOSC EU Node's Computer Security Incident Response Team (CSIRT) via: security@open-science-cloud.ec.europa.eu